dbt-labs/docs.getdbt.com/website/docs/docs/collaborate/build-and-view-your-docs.md

 ---

 <p style={{ color: '#808080', fontSize: '1.1em' }}>
-dbt Cloud enables you to generate documentation for your project and data platform, rendering it as a website.
-The documentation is only updated with new information after a fully successful job run, ensuring accuracy and relevance.
+dbt Cloud enables you to generate documentation for your project and data platform.
+The documentation is automatically updated with new information after a fully successful job run, ensuring accuracy and relevance.
 </p>

 The default documentation experience in dbt Cloud is [dbt Explorer](/docs/collaborate/explore-projects), available on [Team or Enterprise plans](https://www.getdbt.com/pricing/).
 Use [dbt Explorer](/docs/collaborate/explore-projects) to view your project's resources (such as models, tests, and metrics) and their lineage to gain a better understanding of its latest production state.